Digraph Coloring and Distance to Acyclicity: Introduction

-This negative result motivates us to either consider a more restricted notion of near-acyclicity, or to impose further restrictions, such as bounding the maximum degree of the graph.
+In Section~\ref{sec:bounded:fas:degree} we investigate if by considering a more restricted notion of near-acyclicity, or by imposing further restrictions, such as bounding the maximum degree of the graph, could lead to an FPT algorithm.
 Unfortunately, we show that neither of these suffices to make the problem tractable.
 In particular, by refining our reduction we obtain the following: First, we show that for all $k\ge 2$, $k$-\textsc{Digraph Coloring} is NP-hard for digraphs of feedback \emph{arc} set (FAS) $k^2$, that is, digraphs where there exists a set of $k^2$ arcs whose removal destroys all cycles (feedback arc set is of course a more restrictive parameter than feedback vertex set).
 Interestingly, this also leads us to a complete dichotomy, this time for the parameter FAS: we show that $k$-coloring becomes FPT (by $k$) on graphs of FAS at most $k^2-1$, by an argument that reduces this problem to coloring a subdigraph with at most $O(k^2)$ vertices, and hence the correct complexity threshold for this parameter is $k^2$.
 Second, we show that $k$-coloring a digraph with DFVS $k$ remains NP-hard even if the maximum degree is at most $4k-1$.
 This further strengthens the reduction of \cite{MillaniSW19}, which showed that the problem is NP-hard for bounded \emph{degeneracy} (rather than degree).
 Almost completing the picture, we show that $k$-coloring a digraph with DFVS $k$ and maximum degree at most $4k-3$ is FPT by $k$, leaving open only the case where the DFVS is exactly $k$ and the maximum degree exactly $4k-2$.